GinoCubeddu/Worcester-Future-Week-Git-Talk/README.md

 2. Once you are on your branch you should be able to see your file within the `submissions` folder.
 If you are indeed able to see your file you are ready to make a pull Request.
 In order to do this click the button that says "New pull request" next to the branch name drop down.

 3. This should take you to a page to open a pull request where you are able to review your changes, name the pull request and give a brief description before opening the pull request.

    ![Image of opening a pull request](images/open_pull_request.png)

 4. Once you click "Create pull request" you will be taken to the pull request page where people will be able to comment, approve or deny your request.
 If you go away from this page it is easily accessible again through the pull requests tab.

-The final part of this exercise requires to open up the Pull Request of the person sat next to you, look at the files they have changed and leave a comment on their code.
+The final part of this exercise requires you to review the Pull Request of the person sat next to you.
+Open their request, look at the files they have changed and leave a comment on their code.
 Once you have done that approve their pull request.
-This can be done by clicking on the "review changes" button on the files tab. **Note:** You are able to leave a comment on a certain line of code by clicking on the `+` at the beginning of the line.
+This can be done by clicking on the "review changes" button on the files tab.

+ **Note:** You are able to leave a comment on a certain line of code by clicking on the `+` at the beginning of the line.

 ![Showing how to approve a pull request](images/approve_pull_request.png)